 Anyway thanks for writing this.

-1. You are correct, and I don’t know how or why I calculated that number at the time …actually, I inappropriately used a triangle number calculator, that’s what happened.
+and I don’t know how or why I calculated that number at the time…actually, I inappropriately used a triangle number calculator, that’s what happened.
 Thanks for the correction; I’ll fix the article and stop looking silly to the global internet. 🙂